-That’s a hard question.
+We get this question a lot.
 Community-in-residence is perhaps the best description, but we understand that’s not helping either.
-So here’s an overview of our core activities, values and visions.
-On this page you’ll also find our history and some pretty pictures.
-Also check out our FAQ for even more in-depth information.
+The thing is, what we do is something new, it doesn’t exist anywhere else.
+So here’s an overview of our core activities and values.
+Also check out our FAQ for more.

 Check out our Collective page to see who are our current members.

 With 50 people we permanently share 1000m2 of studios, ateliers and offices: our biotope.
 At Time Window we try to find collective solutions for artists’ individual struggles – affordable housing is just one of them.
 Our Biotope is a sanctuary to develop and produce independent work.